Decompollaborate/zea/README.md

 https://en.wikipedia.org/wiki/Zea

-But speculation is that MIO comes from MarIO, so ZEA is ZEldA (ZDA already has various meanings as an organisation name TLA, so I didn't want to use it)
+But speculation is that MIO comes from MarIO, so ZEA is ZEldA (ZDA already has various meanings as an organisation name TLA, so I didn't want to use it).